CollageDAO/Collage/readme.md

 ## Voting on New Designs

-The Collaging DAO conducts regular voting cycles to determine which new NFT designs will be implemented.
-The voting process occurs every 30 days and involves the following steps:
+Collage DAO will conduct regular voting cycles to determine which new NFT designs will be implemented.
+The voting process will occur monthly and involves the following steps:

 1. A designated voting period is announced in the Collaging DAO's Discord community.
 2. The community members review and discuss the submitted NFT designs.